premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-30. What are the ways to concatenate strings in Java?
+30. What are the ways to concatenate strings in Java?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)